Preparing people to lead extraordinary lives

 Loyola University Chicago mission

-Shaped by its vibrant, urban setting and Jesuit tradition, Loyola University Chicago offers a transformative educational environment.
-We empower students to develop knowledge and skills, find purpose, shape identity, and make a difference in their communities.
-At Loyola, we offer the tools students need to achieve success in the classroom, their careers, faith, life, and the world.
-We represent and welcome all faiths, ethnicities, and economic backgrounds, with a common purpose of building a better society.
+Shaped by its vibrant urban setting and Jesuit tradition, Loyola University Chicago offers a transformative educational environment.
+We empower students to develop their knowledge and skills, find their purpose, shape their identity, and make a difference in their communities.
+At Loyola, we offer the tools students need to achieve success in the classroom, their careers, their faith, their lives, and the world.
+We represent and welcome all faiths, ethnicities, and economic backgrounds with a common purpose of building a better society.

 Loyola is located in Chicago, Illinois, the third-largest city in the United States and a global leader in commerce, industry, and culture.
 Chicago is an extended campus for Loyola students, who have direct access to the city’s countless career, internship, service, cultural, recreational, and entertainment opportunities.

 You will take classes primarily at the Lake Shore Campus, nestled alongside Lake Michigan on Chicago’s North Side, and at the Water Tower Campus, located in the city’s famous Gold Coast neighborhood.
 Medical students benefit from the University’s clinical partnership with the Loyola University Health System and Trinity Health.
 Our Health Sciences Campus, located in suburban Maywood, is home to Loyola’s Stritch School of Medicine, Marcella Niehoff School of Nursing, and the Graduate School’s Biomedical programs.

 Loyola’s reach extends around the world.
 The John Felice Rome Center in Italy and the Vietnam Center in Ho Chi Minh City, along with more than 150 other study abroad options in 70 countries, offer students the chance to engage with the global community and economy.